panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 What's interesting is you can write regular JavaScript comments inside of a JSX tag!
 Just make sure to add a newline after the comment.

-You can use it to add comments targeting a specic prop:
+You can use it to add comments targeting a prop:

 ```jsx
 function MyComponent() {